 2. Does your medical school offer community-facing courses or events regarding planetary health?
 3 The medical school offers community-facing courses or events at least once every year.
 2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
 1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
-O The medical school has not offered such community-facing courses or events.
-No, the medical school does not offer community-facing courses or events regarding planetary health.
+0 The medical school has not offered such community-facing courses or events.